jcs224/faktory_worker_php5/README.md

 ### Supported Faktory versions
 - 0.9.7

+It could work on earlier versions, but untested.

 ## Why this library, instead of the current official PHP worker library?
 There are a couple reasons:
 - If you still work primarily with legacy PHP versions, older than PHP 7.
 The official library uses some features only available in 7, such as `pcntl_async_signals()`.